 The Legislature altered the OJCC budget for Fiscal Year 2013, which began July 1, 2012.
 In all, five positions were eliminated from the OJCC budget (from 182 total positions to 177).
 One of these positions was a Judge of Compensation Claims.
-Because Governor Scott had previously decided not to reappoint the Judge in District MEL, the OJCC did not to fill that position in order to accommodate the judicial position cut.
+Because Governor Scott had previously decided not to reappoint the Judge in District MEL, the OJCC elected not to fill that position in order to accommodate the judicial position cut.
 Accommodating the four mediator position cuts was more difficult.
 Two mediators, Charlotte Hill (WPB) and Patrick Murphy (TPA) retired in the second half of Fiscal Year 2012, and these two positions were not filled following their departures.
 Two further cuts were nonetheless required to fulfill the budget changes.
 A mediation position was eliminated in District FTL, as was the mediation position in District LKL.
-Because of the geographic location of LKL, the OJCC has been able to effectively split a mediator position between District SPT and LKL.
-Mediator Rob Arthur is now sharing his time between Lakeland and St. Petersburg.
+Because of the geographic location of LKL, the OJCC was able to effectively split a mediator position between District SPT and LKL.
+After two years of this arrangement, Mediator Rob Arthur is now full time in Lakeland.
 In the midst of rearranging the mediation positions, Judge Remsnyder requested transfer from St. Petersburg to the vacant District MEL, which was approved.
 This reduced the two-Judge/two-mediator office in SPT to a one-judge office, which further facilitated Mr. Arthur's service in LKL.

 Much of the 2012 three-mediator workload in District WPB was absorbed by the two remaining mediators, Iris DiGennaro and Larry Langer.
-In 2013, both of these positions were filled with new mediators, Michael Imber was a new hire and Bethany Valliere was a transfer from District MIA. in 2013, they handled the significant portion of the three-judge mediation load and four out-of-district mediators provided WPB support with telephonic mediation.
-In 2014, Mr. Imber and Ms. Valliere no longer needed out-of-district assistance, and instead handled the entire three-docket WPB mediation workload themselves.
+In 2013, both of these positions were filled with new mediators, Michael Imber was a new hire and Bethany Valliere was a transfer from District MIA.
+In 2013, they handled the significant portion of the three-judge mediation load and four out-of-district mediators provided support with telephonic mediation.
+In 2014 and 2015, Mr. Imber and Ms. Valliere needed far less out-of-district assistance, and primarily handled the entire three-docket WPB mediation workload.
+Mediator Susan Bisbee (TLH) has continued to provide telephonic mediation support however.

 The two remaining FTL mediators, Jeffrey Breslow and Mark Hauber were able to absorb mediations for the three divisions in FTL.
-Likewise, two TPA mediators, Laurie Leon and Timothy Stanton have been capable of handling the volume in TPA.
-Therefore, there was no need to institute telephonic mediation in FTL or TPA.
+Therefore, there was no need to institute similar telephonic mediation in FTL.
+Likewise the remaining TPA mediators, Laurie Leon and Kathleen Ronnenberg were able to accommodate the three-judge docket there without telephonic assistance.